 Steeped in cowboy lore, the state of Texas is a true image of the American South.
 From the small town rodeo heritage and family barbecues to the live music festivals and football games in metro areas, Texas is happening as ever.
 To put it simply, life is too short not to saddle up in Texas.

 The second largest state in the United States (both by area and population) is home to five major airports: Lubbock, El Paso, Dallas, Houston, and Austin.
 Austin, the state capital, is referred as the “Live Music Capital of the World.”
 Houston, the largest city in Texas, is known for the world-famous Space Center.

 Archaeologists have discovered that three major indigenous cultures inhabited this territory before European settlers arrived in the 16th century.
 These were the Pueblo, the Mississippi culture and the culture of Mesoamerica.

 The term "six flags over Texas" refers to the fact that six nations have claimed sovereignty over the state at various points of history.
 These states are Spain, France, Mexico, the United States, the Republic of Texas, and the Confederate States of America.
 The US made claims to the territory as part of the Louisiana Purchase.
 In 1845, Texas was annexed by the US as its 28th state.

 Geography of Texas

-The state is famous for glamorous beaches along the Gulf Coast, rich wildlife, cultural festivals and down-home cuisine.
-Major cities in Texas are: Austin, Houston, Dallas, El Paso, Fort Worth and San Antonio.
+The state is famous for inviting beaches along the Gulf Coast, rich wildlife, cultural festivals, and down-home cuisine.
+Major cities in Texas are: Austin, Houston, Dallas, El Paso, Fort Worth, and San Antonio.